rocrill/crock-on/README.md

   * The share recipe page is minimal and straightforward, with the form located in the centre of the page.
   * The recipe posting form has the option for the user to attach their own recipe image, along with a title, unique slug and recipe content.
-  * Django Summernote enables the user to format their recipe post, e.g. be adding bullet points or bold headings when creating their content.
+  * Django Summernote enables the user to format their recipe post, e.g. by adding bullet points or bold headings when creating their content.

 Desktop: